doski-codes/azubi-hackathon/README.md

 ### DEPENDENCIES

-The following packages are required to run the notebook files which contains our data cleaning processes.
+The following packages are required to run the notebook file (`Hackathon.ipynb`)
+- `numpy`
+- `pandas`

+The notebook file contains our data cleaning processes.

 ### ANALYSIS